poonchuanan/tp/docs/UserGuide.md

 >*The list in which you want to edit to have to be pulled out first before being able to edit on it, else editing would be on today's list!
 >*This command edits the latest list pulled out.
 For example, if `list 2020-10-21` is the latest list to be pulled out, then `edit` will edit index stated in date 2020-10-21's list.

 >IMPORTANT:
+>*If you want to edit or delete on a list, PLEASE ensure that you have pulled out the list you want.

+>IMPORTANT:
 >*This feature cannot be exercised on find feature!